prithvi211100/prithvi211100/README.md

 ## Hi there 👋

-## About Me
+## I am an AI enthusiast with a keen interest in developing innovative solutions to complex problems.

-- 👩‍💻 An AI enthusiast with a keen interest in developing innovative solutions to complex problems.
+- 👩‍💻 Passionate about different AI and data models.
-- 💡 Specialized in Deep learning Libraries in Python.
+- 💡 Specialized in Deep learning Libraries and Python.
 - 🎓 Holding two minor specializations in Artificial Intelligence.

 > "The science of today is the technology of tomorrow." – Edward Teller